entando/entando-docs/vuepress/docs/next/docs/reference/caching-and-clustering.md

 ## Storage Requirements for Clustered Entando Applications

-To scale an Entando Application across multiple nodes a storage class that supports a `ReadWriteMany` access policy must be instantiated.
+To scale an Entando Application across multiple nodes, a storage class that supports a `ReadWriteMany` access policy must be initiated.
 There are a number of ways to accomplish this, inclusive of dedicated storage providers such as GlusterFS.
 Cloud Kubernetes providers also offer clustered storage options specific to their implementation, such as Google Cloud File in GKE or Azure Files in AKS.

 Two different storage classes can be used for clustered vs non-clustered storage if the default class doesn't support `ReadWriteMany`.
 To achieve this, add the following properties to the operator config map in the Helm templates: